Friday, 11 August 2023

 This sundial clock was poorly positioned under the eaves

-The fastest electric car in the world, on exhibition to be shipped out later that day
+Extreme contrasts - the fastest electric car in the world, on exhibition to be shipped out later that day

 A delightful bronze fisherman

-Cathedral of Saint Stephan
+Cathedral of Saint Stephen

 From this humble plant .....